ToF-/Domain/README.md

 getFileNameArg = do
     args <- getArgs
     return $ if null args
-                    then Left "no file name given"
-                    else Right (args !!
+                    then Left "Error: no file name given" else Right (args !!
 0)
 ```